zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-management-grid.md

 This code is located in **Scripts/App/storemanager-index.js**.

-> You can log in to the Music Store as the administrator by using the username "Owner" and the password "p@ssword123".
+> You can log in to the Music Store as an administrator by using the username "Owner" and the password "p@ssword123".

 ## Define the Data Source.